-There are a number of exceptions for government access to stored data.
-In each of these exceptions, a provider is compelled to provide information when a government entity presents the requisite authorization.
-The form of authorization required varies, based on the following factors:
+1 government entity presents the requisite authorization.
+The form of authorization 2 required varies, based on the following factors:

-- Whether the information sought is held in connection with an "electronic communication service" (hereafter "ECS") or a "remote computing service" (hereafter "RCS"). - If the information is held in connection with an RCS service, whether that service is provided to the general public. - Whether the information is content or metadata. - Whether the information has been stored for 180 days or more.
+- Whether the information sought is held in connection with an "electronic communication service" (hereafter "ECS") or a "remote computing service" (hereafter "RCS"). - If the information is held in connection with an RCS service, whether that service is provided to the general public. - 8 Whether the information is content or metadata. - 9 Whether the information has been stored for 180 days or more.

-Those distinctions, and the system of requirements based on those distinctions, are discussed further below.
+10 Those distinctions, and the system of requirements based on those distinctions, 11 are discussed further below.